| CECG

 Serguei N. Lvov, Professor, Department

-of Energy and Geo-Environmental Engineering
+of Energy and Mineral Engineering and Materials Science and Engineering

 Research: Electrochemical Engineering - electrochemical sensors